farirpgs/fari-app/lib/docs/fate-stunts.md

 ### Endurance

-- **Always Healthy/Strong Immune System.** +2 to overcome rolls with Physique to resist disease. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Always Healthy/Strong Immune System.** +2 to overcome rolls with Physique to resist disease.
 - **Death Defiance.** If you are taken out in a physical conflict, you may spend a fate point to concede instead.
 After you have collected fate points for conceding, you must spend a further amount of half of your fate points, rounded down.
 Coincidence conspires to keep you alive, and you pass from the view of the other combatants (such as by dropping off a cliff, apparently failing to escape from an exploding building, or the like).
 You may re-enter play in any subsequent scene in as dramatic a fashion as you see fit, explaining to everyone how you survived.
 You return with all of your physical stress cleared and a single additional consequence incurred to reflect the dangers you defied. (adapted from Spirit of the Century SRD, §6.11.2)
 - **Desertborn.** +2 to overcome or defend with Physique against heat and thirst.
 (Peter Blake)
 - **Developed Immunities.** (requires Toxin Exposure.)
 You gain a further +2 to overcome rolls with Physique to resist any poison you have previously encountered "on screen". (adapted from Spirit of the Century SRD, §6.11.2)